JackAugust/VeriFuzzy/README.md

 - **Index1**: Bloom filter size (default: 1000), filter count (default: 500)
 - **Index2**: Hash table maximum size (default: 1000)
 - **Index3**: Maximum size and LSH configuration

+### Keyword Extraction
+Extract keywords of 5-9 characters in length from the document

 ## How to Debug